Aakashdube/Aakashdube/README.md

 - 👋 Hi, I’m @Aakashdubey
-- 👀 I’m interested in ...
 - 🌱 I’m currently learning web development
-- 💞️ I’m looking to job on web development fild
+- 💞️ I’m looking to job in web development fild
 - 📫 you reach me through email aakashduey5496@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 Aakashdube/Aakashdube is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.